 Date boot removed: 9th April 2010

-I first met Mark Herron in May 2010 having suffered for many years with severe ankle pain.
-At my first appointment Mr Herron completed tests and x-rays and diagnosed a problem with my subtalar joints.
+I first had an appointment at the Foot and Ankle Clnic in May 2010 having suffered for many years with severe ankle pain.
+I completed tests and x-rays and diagnosed a problem with my subtalar joints.

-From the outset Mark Herron explained the treatment options and operated two weeks later at the Priory Hospital in Birmingham.
-I was impressed throughout by Mr Herrons caring attitude and how well he kept me informed at all stages.
+From the outset the treatment options where explained and I had my operation two weeks later at the Priory Hospital in Birmingham.
+I was impressed throughout with their caring attitude and how well I was kept informed at all stages.
 Following a short stay at the Priory Hospital I spent 4 weeks in plaster before being fitted with an Aircast boot.

 Now I am pain free and for the first time in many years I am able to enjoy long walks and take part in exercise.
-I cannot thank Mark Herron enough for the excellent care I received and the beneficial results achieved.
-I am so pleased with the results that I have arranged to see him again to treat my other ankle.
+I cannot thank the Clinic enough for the excellent care I received and the beneficial results achieved.
+I am so pleased with the results that I have arranged to return to have my other ankle treated.

-I am a 69 year old and still fit and active thanks to the skill of Mark Herron.
+I am a 69 year old and still fit and active thanks to the skill at the Foot and Ankle Clinic.
 My right ankle was becoming increasingly disabled through osteoarthritis and my ability to run and even walk was diminishing and my horizons were shrinking and my frustration increasing.
 I had seen surgeons through the NHS who offered a variety of solutions over a 5 year period, and frankly I always chose the "do nothing" option because I was afraid things would go wrong or infection would be acquired.
 At Easter 2009 I was orienteering in Northumberland when I came across a fellow orienteer who was on crutches and in an "Aircast boot".
-He had recently had an ankle fused and gave me the name of Mark Herron.
+He had recently had an ankle fused at the Foot and Ankle Clinic.
 I followed the orienteers progress through the year and was eventually satisfied that what had been done for him would probably work for me with a good outcome.

-Late in 2009 I met Mark Herron and felt very confident in his ability to get me back into a more active life.
-Given that my other ankle is already showing signs of osteoarthritis he checked it out to ensure that the treatment for the worst ankle would be consistent with my long term needs overall.
-He offered fusion rather than ankle replacement on the basis that with the active lifestyle I was living and intended to live more vigorously in future, I would be likely to wear out a replacement whereas the fusion is for life.
+Late in 2009 I had my first appointment and felt very confident in the surgeons ability to get me back into a more active life.
+Given that my other ankle is already showing signs of osteoarthritis that was also checked to ensure that the treatment for the worst ankle would be consistent with my long term needs overall.
+I was offered fusion rather than ankle replacement on the basis that with the active lifestyle I was living and intended to live more vigorously in future, I would be likely to wear out a replacement whereas the fusion is for life.

 At the Foot and Ankle Clinic I was always treated with the utmost courtesy and treated as a person with an ankle issue and not a patient.
 Every question was fully answered and the level of reassurance was significant and personal.
 The short stay in hospital was much better than I had feared and I was well looked after and was pleased to find a wine list available with the menu options.